andlo/mycroft-skills-list-gitbook/skills/polite-skill.krisgesling.md

 ---
 description: Example Skill to show use of the converse() method
+categories: Example
+tags:
 ---

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)
 # Polite
 ### _polite-skill.krisgesling_
 ## About:
-A simple example Skill that shows how the `converse()` method can be used to take action on utterances before they reach the normal intent handling process.
+A simple example Skill that shows how the converse() method can be used to take action on utterances before they reach the normal intent handling process.

-This Skill catches any utterance that contains a word defined in `vocab/lang-code/RudeWords.voc` and responds.
+This Skill catches any utterance that contains a word defined in vocab/lang-code/RudeWords.voc and responds.
 Or if no rude word is detected, allows Mycroft to respond normally.

-For more details see the [technical documentation on converse](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html?highlight=converse#mycroft.MycroftSkill.converse).
+For more details see the technical documentation on converse.

 ## Skill information:
 **Github:** | [https://github.com/krisgesling/polite-skill](https://github.com/krisgesling/polite-skill)